 What are the uses of sage leaves?

-Sage leaves are used for culinary purposes, traditional herbal medicine, and as ornamental plants due to their aromatic and medicinal properties.
+Sage leaves are used for culinary purposes (flavouring), traditional herbal medicine (e.g., for menopausal symptoms), and in aromatherapy due to their aromatic and medicinal properties.

 What is sage called in India?

-In India, sage does not have a specific common name, but it is known by various names globally, such as “salvia” in Spanish and Italian.
+In India, sage does not have a specific, universally accepted common name, but it is known by its botanical name, Salvia officinalis, and various names globally, such as salvia in Spanish and Italian.

-What are the five benefits of burning sage?
+What are the five claimed benefits of burning sage?

-The five anecdotal benefits of burning sage, or smudging, include:
+The five anecdotal benefits of burning sage, or smudging, which are not supported by strong scientific evidence, include:

 Is it safe to drink sage tea?

-Sage tea can be safe in moderation, but excessive consumption should be avoided due to the presence of thujone, which can be toxic in high amounts.
+Sage tea is generally safe in moderation.
+However, excessive consumption should be avoided due to the presence of thujone, which can be toxic in high amounts.

 Is it beneficial to burn sage in your house?

-Burning sage can be beneficial for air purification and mental well-being, but it should be done in well-ventilated areas to avoid inhaling smoke and particulates.
+Burning sage may offer temporary air purification (through its smoke, which contains certain volatile compounds) and a sense of mental well-being for some.
+However, it should always be done in well-ventilated areas to avoid inhaling smoke and particulates.

 What is the aroma of sage like?